 1. Data Breaches

-A data breach to a fraudster is like a treasure chest to a pirate — full of gold.
-There have been more than 9.5 billion account credentials compromised in the last few years, mostly email addresses and username-password combinations.
+A data breach to a fraudster is like a treasure chest to a pirate —full of gold.
+There have been nearly 12 billion account credentials compromised in the last few years, mostly email addresses and username-password combinations.
 Breaches are fueling the underground economy and providing fraudsters with a ready supply of credentials to commit account takeover fraud.

 2. Fraud Automation

 Fraudsters are continuously working to innovate and develop the tools, technology, and methods they use in cybercrime attacks.
 One example is the use of fraud automation tools like SNIPR and Sentry MBA in automated attacks such as credential stuffing.
 These tools enable fraudsters to check the validity of high volumes of credentials against any website in minutes.
-According to a study by the Ponemon Institute, each account takeover attack involving credential stuffing targets an average of 1,041 user accounts and costs an average of $4 million in losses.
+BioCatch has seen success rates of up to 23% for tested batches of stolen credentials.

 3. Social Engineering

-Humans are the weakest link.
-Whether it’s clicking on a link in a phishing email, downloading a rogue mobile app containing malware, or unknowingly authorizing a fraudulent transaction, every successful fraud attack relies on the ability to exploit human vulnerabilities.
-Advanced social engineering scams, such as authorized push payments, are the most difficult type of attacks to detect and nearly impossible to recognize with traditional fraud prevention methods.
+Humans still remain the weakest link.
+Whether it’s clicking on a link in a phishing email, downloading a rogue mobile app containing malware, following a smishing prompt, or unknowingly authorizing a fraudulent transaction, every successful fraud attack relies on the ability to exploit human vulnerabilities.
+Advanced social engineering scams, such asauthorized push payment and Zelle scams, are nearly impossible to recognize with traditional fraud prevention methods as the genuine user is unknowingly being tricked into conducting the transaction and authorizing a payment to an account controlled by a fraudster.
+Last year, UK banks and consumers had over £583 million stolen in authorized push payment scams.

 4. Expansion of Digital Banking Services

 With a near-universal reliance on passwords, most fraud prevention tools are designed to provide an additional layer of strong authentication at login based on parameters such as device identification, IP, geo-location, and one-time passcodes.
-However, fraudsters have learned to circumvent many of these security controls.
-Today, 100 percent of fraud occurs within authenticated sessions, making visibility beyond login based on user behavioral parameters critical to minimizing fraud risk.
+While these controls are still effective, they do have weaknesses that fraudsters have learned to circumvent.
+Visibility beyond login based on user behavior provides a rich additional layer of trust signals to identify more sophisticated attacks such as social engineering scams.